Disposing of your old car

-As part of the End of Life Vehicle Directive, car manufacturers must pay for the disposal of most vehicles (cars and goods vehicles up to 3.5 tonnes), even if the vehicle has no value when scrapped.
+As part of the End of Life Vehicle Directive, car manufacturers must pay for vehicle disposal (cars and goods vehicles up to 3.5 tonnes).
+This is even if the vehicle has no value when scrapped.

-The ATF will do the relevant paperwork and inform the DVLA that you have scrapped the car – they will issue you with a Certificate of Destruction – you should keep this safe as it proves you have disposed of the vehicle properly.
+The ATF will deal with the relevant paperwork and inform the DVLA that you have scrapped the car.
+They will also issue you with a Certificate of Destruction.
+Keep this safe as it proves you have disposed of the vehicle properly.

 If you cannot take the car to an ATF then the scheme will be able to advise you of their collection services.

 If your vehicle is not listed as belonging to a scheme, you should contact the vehicle manufacturer/importer directly.